 Using Disputifier to Automate Chargeback Prevention and Management

-Our system scans each transaction in real time with Ethoca and Verifi alerts, detecting signs of trouble before they escalate.
-This means fewer disputes, saved revenue, and more time for you to focus on growing your business.
-You’re paying for peace of mind knowing you’ll automatically prevent 99% of chargebacks with fewer false positives than the other guys.
+Chargebacks can be a headache, but Disputifier takes all that off your plate by automating the entire process.
+Our system monitors transactions in real time using Ethoca and Verifi alerts, catching issues before they escalate.
+This means fewer disputes, more revenue saved, and more time for you to grow your business.
+We prevent up to 99% of chargebacks, with fewer false positives.

 Final Thoughts on the Time Limit for Chargeback Initiation and Response